fastlib/fCWT/README.md

 - fCWT can be seamlessly used in Python (see [Jupyter Notebook](https://github.com/fastlib/fCWT/blob/main/tutorial.ipynb))
 - Interface upgrade: Use frequencies instead of scales and octaves!
 - Fixed small memory allignment bugs

----
-**fCWT has been featured on the January 2022 cover of NATURE Computational Science**.
-In this article, fCWT is compared against eight competitor algorithms, tested on noise resistance and validated on synthetic electroencephalography and in vivo extracellular local field potential data.

-> Arts, L.P.A., van den Broek, E.L.
-The fast continuous wavelet transformation (fCWT) for real-time, high-quality, noise-resistant time–frequency analysis. _Nat Comput Sci_ **2**, 47–58 (2022). https://doi.org/10.1038/s43588-021-00183-z

 Features
 ========